All about car tuning

 Content

-Japan is an amazing and controversial country.
-The geographical location of the group of islands and isolation from the whole other world have created a special culture within the country, traditions that have not changed for millennia.
-This also applies to the national Japanese cuisine.
-A small area of land, on which mountains and volcanoes are located, largely determines the products and dishes that the Japanese prefer.
+Japan is an amazing and ambiguous country.
+The geographical location of the group of islands and isolation from the rest of the world have created a special culture within the country, traditions that have not changed for millennia.
+This also applies to national Japanese cuisine.
+A small expanse of land, on which mountains and volcanoes are located, largely determines the foods and dishes that the Japanese prefer.
 They practically do not eat meat, more often eating rice, vegetables, fruits and seafood.

-You can comprehend Japanese culture and understand all the features of table etiquette only after arriving in the land of the Rising Sun.
-Although, before traveling to Japan, it is worth familiarizing yourself with some rules and traditions in order to behave correctly.
-In addition, it is interesting to get acquainted with the nuances and subtleties of Japanese cuisine, to find out what the Japanese like to eat, and how important food is in their life.
+You can comprehend Japanese culture and understand all the features of table etiquette only by arriving in the Land of the Rising Sun.
+Although before traveling to Japan it is worth familiarizing yourself with some rules and traditions in order to behave correctly.
+In addition, it is interesting to get acquainted with the nuances and subtleties of Japanese cuisine, find out what the Japanese like to eat, and how important food is in their lives.

 Traditional Japanese food

 When the phrase "Japanese cuisine" sounds, many immediately imagine sushi and wooden sticks.
-This stereotype has arisen for a reason, because rice is the main product in Japan, it is grown on mountain slopes and is used in many national dishes.
+This stereotype arose for a reason, because rice is a staple in Japan, it is grown on the mountain slopes and consumed as part of many national dishes.
 In addition to rice, traditional Japanese dishes include:

 • wheat flour noodles - food that is most convenient to eat with chopsticks;

-• soy sauce, and in general most products containing soy, found their origin in the Japanese islands;
+• soy sauce, and in general most of the products that contain soy, found their origin precisely on the Japanese islands;

 • tofu - soybean-based cheese;

-• daikon - a white radish that grows in large quantities in Japan, often found in salads;
+• daikon - a white radish that grows in large quantities in Japan, is often included in salads;

-• mushrooms are a source of protein, which is so necessary for the Japanese, who practically do not eat meat;
+• mushrooms - a source of protein, so necessary for the Japanese, who practically do not eat meat;

-• wasabi - a sauce made from a Japanese vegetable that resembles a green radish;
+• wasabi - a sauce made from a Japanese vegetable resembling a green radish;

-• ginger root - or shoga - is a seasoning that most often complements fish dishes.
+• ginger root - or shoga - a condiment that most often complements fish dishes.

-Japanese cuisine is famous for its limited use of salt, while seasonings and seaweed add flavor to the dishes.
-The world-famous pressed seaweed is considered to be nori, inside which sushi filling is wrapped.
+Japanese cuisine is famous for its limited use of salt, and seasonings and seaweed add flavor to the dishes.
+The world-famous pressed seaweed is nori, inside of which the stuffing of sushi is wrapped.

-Any fish is another traditional product in Japanese cuisine.
+Another traditional product in Japanese cuisine is any fish.
 Its consumption in Japan is second only to rice.
-A great variety of different dishes include fish or other seafood - shrimp, mussels, oysters.
+A great variety of dishes include fish or other seafood - shrimp, mussels, oysters.
 Moreover, for most of them, Japanese chefs do not even use heat treatment.

 Favorite and famous Japanese dishes

-The most widespread and world famous national dish of Japan is sushi.
-They are so simple, tasty and easy to digest in the human stomach that sushi is loved in many countries of the world.
-The number of varieties of this dish today is so great that it would be rather difficult to list all the options.
-Most often, seafood or raw fish are used as a filling, but the Japanese, and after them many other culinary experts, also add vegetables, root vegetables and even meat to rice and nori.
+Sushi is the most common and world-famous national dish of Japan.
+They are so simple, tasty and easy to digest in the human stomach that sushi has become a favorite in many countries around the globe.
+The number of varieties of this dish today is so great that it would be quite difficult to list all the options.
+Most often, seafood or raw fish are used as fillings, but the Japanese, and after them many other culinary specialists, also add vegetables, root vegetables and even meat to rice and nori.

-A sushi meal is a special process that begins when all the ingredients are prepared and ends with the last grain of rice.
-There are many nuances and peculiarities of such a meal that conservative Japanese try to observe and pass on to future generations.
+The sushi meal is a special process that begins with the preparation of all the ingredients and ends with the last grain of rice.
+There are many nuances and features of such a meal that conservative Japanese try to observe and pass on to the next generations.

 Other national dishes of Japan include:

-1. Sashimi is a dish made from fish or seafood that is used raw.
+1. Sashimi is a fish or seafood dish that is eaten raw.
 The main feature of this dish is the way and quality of fish cutting.
 There is a whole art of using a knife to create a small culinary masterpiece.

 2. Tempura - the same seafood, but cooked in a special batter.
 Served on the table with various sauces and seaweed.

-3. Chahan is a Japanese pilaf, which was originally prepared with seafood, but has recently also allowed the use of various types of meat in the recipe.
+3. Chahan is a Japanese pilaf that was originally prepared with seafood, but recently also allows the use of various types of meat in the recipe.

-4. Fugu is a famous dish that uses poisonous fish in its preparation.
-Such food can harm a person if it is improperly prepared.
+4. Fugu is a famous dish made with poisonous fish.
+Such food can harm a person if it is not cooked correctly.
 Therefore, only a licensed chef can make such a culinary masterpiece.

-5. Sukiyaki is one of the few meat dishes in Japanese cuisine that includes thinly sliced meat, vegetables, mushrooms and noodles.
-All ingredients are cooked in a special pot and served on the table in it.
-And the participants in the meal can independently put themselves the required amount of the dish.
+5. Sukiyaki is one of the few meat dishes in Japanese cuisine, which includes thinly sliced meat, vegetables, mushrooms and noodles.
+All ingredients are prepared in a special pot and served on the table in it.
+And the participants in the meal can independently put themselves the right amount of food.

 Japan is also famous for other national dishes that are known in many countries of the world.
 Good Japanese restaurants provide an opportunity to taste this unusual and light cuisine, but the spirit and atmosphere of Japan can only be understood by visiting the islands.

-Japanese cuisine is interesting not only because of its unusual dishes, but also because of the very essence of the process of their consumption.
-In this country, like no other, customs and traditions are observed before, during and after a meal.
+Japanese cuisine is of interest not only because of its unusual dishes, but also because of the very essence of the process of their consumption.
+In this country, as in no other, customs and traditions are observed before, during and after the meal.
 Eating is a real ritual, which is interesting to watch and take part in.

-The main rules and features of a Japanese meal are:
+The main rules and features of the Japanese meal can be called:

-• before eating, everyone says the traditional gratitude for the food - itadakimasu;
+• before the start of the meal, everyone pronounces the traditional gratitude for food - itadakimasu;

-• since the Japanese eat many dishes with their hands, there is a special hot towel near them, with which they wipe their hands and face if necessary;
+• since the Japanese eat many dishes with their hands, they have a special hot towel near them, with which they wipe their hands and face if necessary;

-• if any dish was originally served covered, then after finishing it, you must also cover;
+• if any dish was originally served covered, then after finishing it, you must also cover it;

-• it is customary to take any dishes served in pieces with chopsticks and put them completely in your mouth, it is ugly to bite off them;
+• it is customary to take any dishes served in pieces with chopsticks and completely put them in the mouth, biting them off is ugly;

 • it is not customary to point at a person or move dishes on the table with chopsticks;

-• if drinks are consumed at the table, the participants in the meal pour them to each other, because it is not customary to pour a drink for oneself.
+• if drinks are consumed at the table, the participants in the meal pour them to each other, because it is not customary to pour a drink for yourself.

-Japanese cuisine is also known for many other traditions and rules, the main purpose of which is to make the meal pleasant and easy for each participant in the meal.
+Japanese cuisine is also known for many other traditions and rules, the main purpose of which is to make eating enjoyable and easy for everyone involved in the meal.
 Even at the table, the Japanese show maximum respect and respect for each other.
-Therefore, when joining a Japanese meal, you should know at least the basic rules of table etiquette, so as not to look impolite or offend someone with your unwanted actions.
+Therefore, when joining a Japanese meal, you should know at least the basic rules of table etiquette so as not to look impolite or offend someone with your unwanted actions.

-Japanese cuisine is gaining more and more popularity in all corners of our world every year.
-However, the dishes and products that are used in restaurants around the world cannot be compared to the national cuisine of Japan, which is prepared by local chefs.
-These dishes are distinguished by originality and their own specificity, therefore they have always attracted a lot of attention among tourists.
+Japanese cuisine is becoming more and more popular every year in all corners of our world.
+However, those dishes and products that are used in restaurants around the world cannot be compared with the national cuisine of Japan, which is prepared by local chefs.
+These dishes are distinguished by their originality and their own specificity, so they have always attracted great attention among tourists.

-The main ingredient in Japanese cuisine is boiled rice without salt, which is poured over with various sauces and spices.
+The main ingredient of Japanese cooking is boiled rice without salt, which is poured with various sauces and spices.
 Rice in Japan is served as a side dish to any fish or as a separate dish.
-Since Japan is located on the seaside, the locals' favorite foods are all kinds of fish and seafood, which are eaten both raw and processed.
+Since Japan is located on the sea coast, the favorite foods of the locals are all kinds of fish and seafood, which are eaten both raw and processed.

-When visiting Japan, do not expect the usual food for you - meat dishes or vegetable salads, you simply will not find this here.
+When visiting Japan, do not expect your usual food - meat dishes or vegetable salads, you simply will not find this here.
 Although the Japanese use a small amount of meat in their recipes, and even then these are borrowed dishes from other countries, and it is quite rare to find them.

-What kind of dishes are worth trying in Japan, for example, exploring the gastronomic side of the country.
+What dishes are worth trying in Japan, for example, I explore the gastronomic side of the country.

 The most popular dish is Ramen.

 In Russia, this dish is practically unknown to anyone, but the Japanese eat it almost every day.
-Ramen is believed to be food for the poor, as ramen contains wheat noodles and broth, usually fish broth, but sometimes meat broth.
-A slightly similar dish, closer to us is lagman, although it turns out to be more satisfying.
-Ramen soup is considered a wholesome and healthy food, which is eagerly consumed by all Japanese people.
+It is believed that ramen is a food for the poor, as the composition of ramen includes wheat noodles and broth, usually fish, but sometimes meat is also used.
+A slightly similar dish, closer to us, is lagman, although it turns out to be more satisfying.
+Ramen soup, on the other hand, is considered a healthy and healthy food, which is consumed by all the inhabitants of Japan with great pleasure.

 Almost everyone is familiar with this dish, because in Japanese restaurants in Russia, and in all other countries, this dish is the most popular.
 In Japan, "sushi", as the locals correctly call it, is eaten as a snack.
-Sushi are small rice balls or rolls with a variety of fillings.
+Sushi are small rice balls or rolls with various fillings.
 Sometimes sushi is served as raw fish with rice and soy sauce.
-Also, rice can be supplemented with some types of seaweed, vegetables, eggs, salted or smoked fish.
+Also in additives to rice there may be some types of seaweed, vegetables, eggs, salted or smoked fish.

-Like all Japanese dishes, donburi is prepared very simply - it is a vegetable dish with rice, meat or fish.
-Put everything in a deep bowl in layers: first rice, then meat and vegetables on top.
-If you add onions and beef here, you get a completely different dish - gyudon, and the addition of tempura turns it into tonkatsu.
+Like all Japanese dishes, donburi is very simple to prepare - it is a dish of vegetables with rice, meat or fish.
+They put everything in a deep bowl in layers: first rice, then meat and vegetables on top.
+If you add onion and beef here, you get a completely different dish - gyudon, and adding tempura turns it into tonkatsu.

-This name is also heard by many, although it is prepared mainly in Japan.
+This name is also widely known, although it is prepared mainly in Japan.
 Most often, this food is prepared for children to school as lunch or taken with them on a picnic.
-Onigiri looks like sushi - it is also a rice ball with fish or pickled plum, wrapped in pressed seaweed.
-Ready-made onigiri can be found at any grocery store in Japan with a wide variety of toppings.
+Onigiri looks like sushi - it is also a rice ball with fish or pickled plums wrapped in pressed seaweed.
+Ready-made onigiri can be found at any grocery store in Japan with a wide variety of fillings.

 These are vegetables in batter.
-Tempura does not take long to prepare.
-Vegetables or seafood are dipped in batter and deep-fried.
+Tempura doesn't take long to make.
+Vegetables or seafood are dipped in batter and deep fried.
 When serving, the finished dish is poured with soy sauce or a special mixture of sugar, fish broth, sweet wine and other ingredients.
-The most common tempura uses are shrimp, potatoes, onions, bamboo, and bell peppers.
+Most often, shrimp, potatoes, onions, bamboo and sweet peppers are used for tempura.

-This is a simple fried rice dish with vegetables or soy sauce.
+This is a simple dish, which is fried rice with vegetables or soy sauce.
 At home, meat or fish, eggs, onions and a special seasoning for this particular dish are added to rice.
-This seasoning is sold in stores, so you can try making the national dish of Japan yourself.
+This seasoning is sold in stores, so you can try to make the national dish of Japan yourself.

-This is a popular Japanese meat and vegetable soup.
-You can sometimes see a similar dish in stores with soy sauce broth.
+This is a popular Japanese soup made from meat and vegetables.
+Sometimes you can see a similar dish with soy sauce broth in stores.
 There are also many different options for its preparation, each of which has its own name.

 Do not be surprised, this dish came from India, but its recipe is somewhat different.
-It is served in the form of boiled rice, on top of which is laid out a curry sauce with vegetables and meat.
-This sauce differs from the Indian one in its taste, it is considered to be sweeter.
-The Japanese are very fond of this dish, which can be tasted in any cafe or restaurant.
+It is served in the form of boiled rice, on top of which curry sauce with vegetables and meat is laid out.
+This sauce differs from Indian in its taste, it is considered sweeter.
+The Japanese are very fond of this dish, which you can try in any cafe or restaurant.

-Another popular dish in Japan is grilled fried chicken.
-It is cut into small enough pieces and placed on skewers.
+Grilled fried chicken is another popular dish in Japan.
+It is cut into fairly small pieces and put on skewers.
 Yaks can be bought both in restaurants and on the streets of the city, especially during holidays and festivals.

 It is worth recalling that all food, except for soup, is eaten with special chopsticks.
-It is often difficult for tourists to eat rice with chopsticks, but the Japanese are as good at eating rice as we are with a fork.
-It is disrespectful to their culture to ask for the usual cutlery for us in Japanese restaurants, and most likely they simply do not have such cutlery.
-There is a certain Japanese etiquette, according to which it is forbidden to clench sticks in a fist, as this is regarded as a threatening gesture.
-Also, you cannot transfer food with chopsticks to another person - in Japan this is done only when the deceased is cremated and is prohibited in all other situations.
-Another important rule is the position of the sticks on the table - they should always lie parallel to the edge of the table on a special stand, plate or simply on the table surface.
+Tourists often find it difficult to eat rice with chopsticks, but the Japanese are just as good with chopsticks as we are with a fork.
+Asking for our usual cutlery in Japanese restaurants is disrespectful to their culture, and most likely they simply do not have such cutlery.
+There is a certain Japanese etiquette according to which it is forbidden to clench the chopsticks in a fist, as this is regarded as a threatening gesture.
+Also, you can’t pass food with chopsticks to another person - in Japan this is done only at the cremation of the deceased and is prohibited in all other situations.
+Another important rule is the position of the chopsticks on the table - they should always lie parallel to the edge of the table on a special stand, plate or just on the surface of the table.

 Japanese drinks deserve special mention.

-The country's main alcoholic drink is sake, which is also called rice vodka or wine.
-This drink is completely colorless, but the taste may vary from manufacturer to manufacturer.
+The main alcoholic drink of the country is sake, which is also called rice vodka or wine.
+This drink is completely colorless, but the taste of each manufacturer may be different.
 Many connoisseurs of alcohol distinguish in it the taste of soy sauce, cheese, mushrooms or some fruits.
-Every year on October 1, the whole country celebrates a new year of sakedel and begins to taste different varieties of this drink.
+Every year on October 1, the whole country celebrates the new year of sakedel and starts tasting different varieties of this drink.

 Another popular drink in Japan is beer.
-You can only buy an alcoholic drink in a shop or restaurant if you are over 20 years old.
+You can buy an alcoholic drink in a store or restaurant only if you are over 20 years old.

 And of course, Japan is famous for its tea ceremonies.
 The Japanese prefer to drink green tea.
-And every day this action turns into a certain performance that has become a part of the local culture.
+And every day this action turns into a certain performance, which has become part of the local culture.
 Many tourists want to participate in the tea ceremony, which is conducted by specially trained tea masters.

-National Japanese cuisine is one of the most original and unique in the world.
-The food here is very simple, cooking is minimal, and maximum attention is paid to preserving the natural look and taste of the product.
-Sometimes food is not cooked at all, but only cut.
+National Japanese cuisine is one of the most original and original in the world.
+The food here is very simple, heat treatment is minimal, and maximum attention is paid to preserving the natural look and taste of the product.
+Sometimes products are not cooked at all, but only cut.
 And never mix too many ingredients.
 A meal in traditional Japanese cuisine is a real ritual.
-The menu should be different depending on the time of year, and all participants in the meal adhere to strict and complex rules.
+The menu should differ depending on the time of year, and all participants in the meal adhere to strict and complex rules.

-The main national dish in Japan is boiled rice.
+Japan's main national dish is boiled rice.
 It is not salted, but I accompany it with a variety of sauces and seasonings.
 Rice is served in a separate bowl with almost all dishes as a side dish, and is often used as an independent dish, changing the taste with seasonings.
-Many other dishes are based on it.
+Many other dishes are made on its basis.

 Sushi.
-The dish is widely known in Europe, the USA, and here.
-Only in Japan is it prepared from various types of raw fish.
+The dish is widely known in Europe, and in the USA, and here.
+Only in Japan it is prepared from raw fish of different varieties.
 There are about 200 types of sushi in total.

 Onigiri.
-Rice balls prepared with a variety of sauces.
-They are eaten as a side dish and as an independent dish.
+Rice balls that are cooked with a variety of sauces.
+They are eaten as a side dish or on their own.

 Mochi.
-Rice flour patties with a variety of fillings.
+Rice flour pies with various fillings.
 Favorite Japanese snack.

 Soba.
-Special noodles made from buckwheat flour, which are served both cold and hot, fried and boiled, in broth and with vegetables.
+Special noodles made from buckwheat flour, served both cold and hot, fried and boiled, in broth and with vegetables.

 Udon.
-The most common noodles, which the Japanese also use in all sorts of forms.
+The most common noodles, which the Japanese also use in all sorts of ways.

 Sashimi.
-Slices of raw fish, sea urchin, or shrimp with soy sauce and green horseradish (wasabi).
+Slices of raw fish, sea urchin or shrimp seasoned with soy sauce and green horseradish (wasabi).

 Tempura.
-Small pieces of fish baked in a batter of batter.
+Small pieces of fish baked in batter from batter.

-Puffer fish.
-The famous poisonous Japanese fish, which can only be prepared by a professional chef who knows all the intricacies of fugu.
-Improper preparation can lead to torment death.
+Fugu fish.
+The famous poisonous Japanese fish, which can only be cooked by a professional chef who knows all the intricacies of fugu.
+Due to improper preparation, one can die in agony.

 Unagi.
 Fried eel.
-Sometimes it is added as a filling to sushi.
+Sometimes it is added to sushi as a filling.

 Norimaki.
 Rice cakes with raw fish and seaweed.
 The taste is unusual, but definitely worth a try.

 Soups.
 There are a lot of them in Japan.
-Nabe meat or fish soup, seaweed miso soup, potato potato soup, suimono fish soups, ramen and many others.
+Nabe meat or fish soup, seaweed miso soup, potetto potato soup, suimono fish soups, ramen and many more.

 Niku-dzaga.
-Stew with potatoes is a borrowed dish in Japan and is not particularly popular.
+Potato stew is a borrowed dish in Japan and is not particularly popular.

-Crushed ice with measles fruit syrup is common in Japan as a soft drink.
+As a soft drink in Japan, ground ice with kori fruit syrup is common.
 The Japanese are very fond of green tea, the consumption of which is also accompanied by the famous cha-no-yu tea ceremony.
-In recent years, black coffee has also been popular in Japan.
-From alcoholic traditional rice vodka sake and beer, also on a rice basis.
+In recent years, black coffee has also become popular in Japan.
+From alcohol, rice vodka sake and beer, also based on rice, are traditional.

-More recently, many people associated Japanese cuisine exclusively with sushi and rolls, but gradually other dishes of the Land of the Rising Sun are gaining popularity around the world.
-In today's post, we will briefly share 50 dishes that you should definitely try if you find yourself in Japan.
+Until recently, Japanese cuisine was associated exclusively with sushi and rolls, but gradually other dishes of the Land of the Rising Sun are gaining popularity around the world.
+In today's article, we will briefly talk about 50 dishes that you should definitely try if you find yourself in Japan.

 1. Sushi / Sushi

-Sushi is a combination of Japanese rice and seafood (although other ingredients are sometimes used).
-There is also a type of fermented sushi known as nare-zushi, but the most typical sushi are nigirizushi and temakizushi.There are many other ingredients for those who don't like raw fish, including boiled shrimp and fried eel.
+Sushi is a dish that combines Japanese rice and seafood (although other ingredients are sometimes used).
+There is also a type of fermented sushi known as nare-zushi, but the most typical types of sushi are nigirizushi and temakizushi.There are many other ingredients for those who don't like raw fish, including boiled shrimp and fried eel.

-You can find sushi all over Japan, but the high end restaurants such as those in the Ginza area or near the fishing ports are especially delightful.
+You can find sushi all over Japan, but from high-end restaurants such as those in the Ginza area or close to the fishing ports are especially delicious.
 If you want to eat inexpensively, then you should go to the kaitenzushi sushi restaurant or sushi conveyor, where you can enjoy them for only 100 yen per plate.

 2. Tempura

-Tempura is a dish in which seafood, fresh vegetables and other ingredients are first dipped in flour and egg dough and then deep-fried.
-Although tempura can be enjoyed in a variety of restaurants, if you want to sample a particularly tasty and fresh dish, it is best to visit a dedicated tempura restaurant.
-In such an establishment, meals are served on the table immediately after preparation.
+Tempura is a dish in which seafood, fresh vegetables and other ingredients are first dipped in flour and egg batter and then deep fried.
+Although you can enjoy tempura in many restaurants, if you want to taste a particularly tasty and fresh dish, then it is better to visit a specialized restaurant where tempura is prepared.
+In such an institution, dishes are served on the table immediately after preparation.

 Sukiyaki is a dish in which meat and vegetables are stewed in an iron pot.
-The sauce used in sukiyaki, known as warishita, is made from soy sauce and sugar.
+The sauce added to sukiyaki, known as warishita, is made from soy sauce and sugar.

-There are many variations in the ingredients and ways of using this dish depending on the region.
-For example, in some areas, a hammered egg is mixed with a sauce to create a milder flavor.
-All in all, if you want to enjoy a lot of beef, then this dish is for you.
+There are many variations of the ingredients and ways of eating this dish depending on the region.
+For example, in some areas, a beaten egg is mixed with sauce to create a milder flavor.
+In general, if you want to enjoy a lot of beef, then this dish is definitely for you.

-Ramen is a dish made with wheat noodles that has become incredibly popular.
-Initially, the soup was made with chicken, but in recent years, pork, beef and seafood have also been added.
-In addition to the traditional version, curry ramen can also be enjoyed today.
+Ramen is a wheat noodle dish that has become incredibly popular.
+Initially, the soup was prepared with chicken, but in recent years pork, beef and seafood have also been added.
+In addition to the traditional version, curry-flavored ramen is also available today.
 It is worth mentioning this type of ramen, where noodles and soup are served separately, it is called tsukemen.

 5. Curry rice

-If we talk about the curry seasoning, then it appeared in India.
+If we talk about curry seasoning, then it appeared in India.
 But in our case, we mean a unique, localized dish based on curry that came to Japan from the UK.
-It is made with meat and vegetables (carrots, potatoes, onions, etc.), curried, stewed and served with rice.
-Sometimes pork cutlets can be added on top of the dish.
-You can taste this dish both in specialized curry restaurants and in a regular restaurant.
+It is made with meat and vegetables (carrots, potatoes, onions, etc.), seasoned with curry, stewed and served with rice.
+Sometimes pork cutlets can also be added on top of the dish.
+You can taste this dish both in specialized curry restaurants and in an ordinary restaurant.

-Tonkatsu is a dish made of pork cutlets as they are made in the West, that is, when a thick slice of pork is dipped in flour and beaten egg dough, then coated with breadcrumbs and fried in oil.
-The best place to try tonkatsu is at a specialty restaurant.
+Tonkatsu is a dish consisting of pork cutlets, as they are prepared in the West, that is, when a thick slice of pork is dipped in flour and beaten egg dough, then coated with breadcrumbs and fried in oil.
+It is best to try tonkatsu at a specialty restaurant.

-A dish of noodles made from buckwheat flour, eaten with soy and sugar sauce, and with fillings such as egg, tempura, etc. try soba in the restaurant.
-There you can easily decide on the fillings that are indicated in the menu.
+A dish of noodles made from buckwheat flour, eaten with soy and sugar sauce, and toppings such as egg, tempura, etc. Soba noodles, which you can buy in the store, are especially tasty, but at the same time very expensive, so we recommend try soba in the restaurant.
+There you can easily decide on the toppings that are listed on the menu.

 Udon is a noodle made from wheat flour.
-It is eaten the same way as soba, with soy and sugar sauce.
-You can taste udon in many restaurants, but again, the most delicious is prepared in specialized udon restaurants.
-And in winter, try the delicious noodle stew known as nabe yaki udon.
+It is eaten in the same way as soba, with soy and sugar sauce.
+You can taste udon in a variety of restaurants, but, again, the most delicious is prepared in specialized udon restaurants.
+And in winter, we advise you to try the delicious noodle stew, known as nabe yaki udon.

 9. Karaage / Karaage

 Karaage is chicken seasoned with soy sauce, salt and a number of other spices, sprinkled with starch and fried in oil.
-The dish is similar to the Japanese version of fried chicken, but it tastes differently.
+The dish is similar to the Japanese version of fried chicken, but it tastes very different.

-There are many different options for making karaage in Japan, depending on the region.
+There are many different variations of karaage in Japan, depending on the region.
 For example, chicken nanban in Miyazaki, where karaage is seasoned with tartar sauce, or tebasaki in Nagoya, where karaage is served with a sweet and spicy sauce.
 They are definitely worth a try.

-Yakitori is a barbecued, sliced chicken skewer seasoned with a sweet or soy sauce.
-We also recommend trying the pork kebab (Japanese yakiton).
+Yakitori is grilled chicken on skewers and seasoned with sweet or soy sauce.
+We also recommend trying pork skewers (Japanese yakiton).

-Yakiniku - beef soaked in sauce and grilled.
+Yakiniku is beef soaked in sauce and grilled.
 It is very important to use the freshest meat for this dish.
-After lightly roasting the dish on the grill, you can enjoy the mild taste of Japanese beef.
+By lightly grilling the dish, you can enjoy the mild taste of Japanese beef.

-The most popular yakiniku are tenderloin (known to the Japanese as rosu) and kalbi (Korean marinated meat).
-At yakiniku restaurants you can taste all kinds of meats.
-The price of meat depends on the quality, so if you want to taste the real yakiniku, we recommend going to an upscale restaurant.
+The most popular yakiniku are loin tenderloin (known as rosu in Japanese) and kalbi (Korean-style marinated meat).
+At yakiniku restaurants, you can taste all kinds of meats.
+The price of meat depends on the quality, so if you want to try a real yakiniku, we recommend going to an upscale restaurant.

-Sashimi is a traditional Japanese dish made from raw fish cut into pieces.
+Sashimi is a traditional Japanese dish of raw fish cut into pieces.
 Served with soy sauce.
-By adding condiments such as wasabi or ginger, the sashimi is even tastier.
+By adding seasonings such as wasabi or ginger, sashimi becomes even more delicious.

-You can also enjoy sashimi in other countries, but the degree of freshness is likely to be lower.
-If you want to try inexpensive sashimi, then order a meal kit at a restaurant near the fishing port.
+You can enjoy sashimi in other countries, but the degree of freshness is likely to be lower.
+If you want to try inexpensive sashimi, then order a set of food in any restaurant near the fishing port.
 But if you are willing to spend a little more, then you should visit a sushi restaurant or a traditional Japanese restaurant.
-When staying at a ryokan or a traditional Japanese inn, you will most likely get sashimi for dinner.
+If you stay at a ryokan or a traditional Japanese inn, you will most likely get sashimi for dinner.

-Robatai are not really food, but rather a restaurant.
+Robatayaki is not really food, more like a restaurant.
 In the restaurant, fish and vegetables are cooked over an open fire in front of customers.
-The dishes are cooked directly on charcoal, which gives them a unique flavor.
+Dishes are cooked directly on charcoal, which gives them a unique flavor.

 14. Shabu-shabu / Shabushabu

 A dish in which meat and vegetables are boiled in water flavored with konbu and other ingredients.
-A typical shabu shabu sauce is ponzu or sesame sauce.
-And the main point is to lightly immerse the meat in water before eating it.
+The typical sauce for shabu shabu is ponzu or sesame sauce.
+And the main point is the light immersion of meat in water before eating it.

-You can order shabu-shabu from both beef and pork.
+You can order shabu-shaba with both beef and pork.
 Sometimes udon noodles are added to the dish at the end of the meal.
-Unlike some other dishes, you will not be able to find shabu shabu in non-specialized restaurants, except for a few sukiyaki restaurants.
+Unlike some other dishes, you won't find shabu shabu in non-specialized restaurants, except in a few sukiyaki restaurants.

 15. Gyutanyaki

-This dish is originally from Sendai, where beef tongue (gyutan) is prepared in a special way that softens the meat.
+This dish comes from Sendai, where beef tongue (gyutan) is cooked in a special way that softens the meat.
 You can find this dish only in special restaurants.

-A typical gutanyaki contains rice cooked with barley (mugimeshi), and beef soup along with beef tongue.
-Mugimeshi is usually served with tororo, or grated sweet potatoes, along with various pickles such as cabbage or chili peppers.
-Note that in specialty gyutan restaurants, the beef tongue is quite thick.
+A typical gyutanyaki contains rice cooked with barley (mugimeshi), and beef soup along with beef tongue.
+Mugimeshi is usually served with tororo, or shredded sweet potato, along with various pickles such as cabbage or chili peppers.
+Be aware that in gyutan specialty restaurants, the beef tongue is quite thick.

 16. Kaiseki Ryori

-Kaiseki-ryori is again not a dish, but a food style most suitable for a banquet.
-In this case, the menu usually consists of:
+Kaiseki-ryori is again not a dish, but a style of eating most suitable for a banquet.
+In such a case, the menu usually consists of:

 • ichijusansai (soup, sashimi, fried dish),